-Kava comes in different strains that each have different qualities.
+Kava comes in different cultivars, each with a different quality.
 And these qualities depend on how much of each kavalactone is present.
-Kavalactones are the active ingredients in kava and are responsible for kava’s famous relaxing, clarifying and socializing effects.
+Kavalactones are the active ingredients in kava and are responsible for kava’s famous relaxing, clarifying, and socializing effects.

 How it works

 Research tells us that kavalactones work directly on neurotransmitters.
 Neurotransmitters are the chemical messengers in the brain that communicate between different brain regions and from the brain to the body.
 They impact our mood and physical functioning.
-Kavalactones specifically act on the serotonin, dopamine and gamma-aminobutryic acid (commonly known as GABA) neurotransmitter systems.
-GABA is an inhibitory neurotransmitter (it decreases activity) that is a well known therapeutic target in anxiety disorders.
+Kavalactones specifically act on the serotonin, dopamine, and gamma-aminobutyric acid (commonly known as GABA) neurotransmitter systems.
+GABA is an inhibitory neurotransmitter (it decreases activity) that is a well-known therapeutic target in anxiety disorders.
 Its inhibitory nature is what leads to its calming and relaxing effects.

 How kava makes you feel tired